The Catalans can rack up their eighth successive win in la Liga by defeating Juan Ignacio Martinez's struggling side at Camp Nou

 Martino's charges remain unbeaten in all competitions this season, with only the two draws against Atletico Madrid in the Supercopa de Espana blighting their record.

-By contrast, Valladolid is winless in the last four games and currently sits just two places and three points above the bottom three.
+By contrast, Valladolid are winless in their last four games and currently sit just two places and three points above the bottom three.

-The hosts will again be without Lionel Messi, who is out for 2-to-3 weeks with the hamstring injury that he suffered in a win at Almeria shortly after scoring his 11th goal of the season.
+The hosts will again be without Lionel Messi, who is out for two to three weeks with the hamstring injury that he sustained in win at Almeria shortly after scoring his 11th goal of the season.